cc-d/flask-simple-captcha/README.md

 # flask-simple-captcha

-### CURRENT VERSION: **v5.0.2**
+### CURRENT VERSION: **v5.2.0**

 **v5.0.0+ added an encryption mechanism to the stored text in the jwts.
 Previous versions are insecure!**

-`flask-simple-captcha` is a robust CAPTCHA generator class for generating and validating CAPTCHAs.
+`flask-simple-captcha` is a CAPTCHA generator class for generating and validating CAPTCHAs.
 It allows for easy integration into Flask applications.

 See the encryption / decryption breakdown below for more information on the verification mechanism.